Greensburg tornado: Climatological background

-Tornadoes are common in the state of Kansas, with an average of 87 tornadoes touching down in an average year.
+Tornadoes are common in the state of Kansas, with an average of 87 tornadoes touching down per year.
 Kansas sees the second-highest number of tornadoes within its state-boundaries in an average year, behind only Texas, which sees 124 on average.
-Kansas is located in Tornado Alley, the region of the United States in which the most tornadoes occur.
+Kansas is located in the center of Tornado Alley, the region of the United States in which the most tornadoes occur.
 Cold and dry air from the Rocky Mountains and the West Coast of the United States drops into Tornado Alley, while moist subtropical air is pulled inward from the Gulf of Mexico.
-The cold air pushes under the warm and moist air, pushing it upward; this updraft leads to the development of thunderstorms.
+The cold air pushes under the warm and moist air, pushing it upward; this updraft leads to the development of thunderstorms capable of producing strong tornadoes.

 Kansas has experienced seven F5 or EF5 tornadoes since 1950, the highest number recorded in any U.S. state.
 Research conducted by meteorologist and tornado historian Thomas P. Grazulis concluded that F5-rated tornadoes have struck Kansas since 1895.
-Kansas has an estimated 4.4 tornadoes per 100 sqmi, the third-highest in the nation, after Oklahoma and Florida.
+Kansas has had an estimated 4.4 tornadoes per 100 sqmi since 1950, the third-highest frequency in the nation, after Oklahoma and Florida.